 - Website promotions: Add exit overlays, CTAs, and homepage banners announcing your upcoming webinar.

 Make sure that all of this content is consistently branded and matches your website so that you can establish trust with your attendees.

 Now it’s time to put that content to work!

 GoToWebinar found that most people register for webinars on Tuesdays, so this is the best day to distribute promotional emails and social media posts.

 Just be cautious about how soon you’re promoting your webinar.
-GoToWebinar also says that 69% of registrations happen 1 week before the big day, with 33% of people registering the day of the webinar.
+GoToWebinar also says that 69% of registrations happen 1 week before the big day, and 33% of people register the day of the webinar.